sealedtx/java-youtube-downloader/README.md

 Simple java parser for retrieving youtube video metadata.

 Library is **not stable**, because Youtube often changes web structure of its pages.
 I don't use this library regularly to find the errors.
 Thats why errors are fixed as soon as someone finds it and opens an issue.
-Feel free to report an error or sumbit a PR.
+Feel free to report an error or submit a PR.

 **WARNING**: Youtube API does not support a video download.
 In fact, it is prohibited - [Terms of Service - II.
 Prohibitions](https://developers.google.com/youtube/terms/api-services-terms-of-service).
 <br>**WARNING**: Downloading videos may violate copyrights!